Natural gas is increasingly being produced by a technology called hydraulic fracturing, or fracking.

 - Wastewater disposal and reuse: the disposal and reuse of the liquid waste streams from the well site.

-Hydraulic fracturing requires large quantities of water.
-Some wells in the US use as much as 7 million gallons per fracture.
+Some wells in the US use as much as 7 million gallons of water per fracture.
 In British Columbia, fracturing can reportedly require as much as 25 million gallons.
 Providing this amount of water to a wellsite requires hundreds of trips by diesel-engined tanker trucks transporting water to the site.
 In principle, a lot of this water could be reused, but the proportion of water used in fracking that comes from reused wastewater appears to be low.
 The EPA report states that the median percentage of the injected fluid volume that comes from reused wastewater was only 5% between 2008 to 2014.

 The impact on local water resources of this level of withdrawal for fracking purposes obviously depends on the local situation.
 The EPA report identifies one area in the US: Mountrail County in North Dakota where the annual average water use by over 500 wells was about 36% of the total water use in 2010.
 The withdrawal of water for hydraulic fracturing is a consumptive use of water–since some if it will remain in the shale gas formation and not flow back to the surface.